ALiao18/ALiao18/README.md

 1. Emergent Misalignment in Mixture of Expert (MoE) LLMs
 2. Probabilistic graphical models and reinforcement learning for cognitive-map formation and exploration-efficient inference in aliased environments.

-My research interests include reinforcement learning and computational neuroscience.
+My research interests include RL, computational neuroscience, and robotics.